shreeash/CleaningDataWeek4/README.md

 Put the R code in a file called Run\_analysis.R.

-Note: For more information about data and analysis read [a relative link](Codebook.md)
+Note: For more information about data and analysis read [Codebook.md](Codebook.md)